-Membrane Computing is an emergent branch of Natural Computing introduced by G. Păun in [9].
+Membrane Computing is an emergent branch of Natural Computing introduced by Gh.
+Păun in [9].
 Since then it has received important attention from the scientific community.
-In fact, Membrane Computing has been selected by the Institute for Scientific Information, USA, as a fast Emerging Research Front in Computer Science, and [8] was mentioned in [17] as a highly cited paper in October 2003.
+In fact in 2003 the Institute for Scientific Information (ISI) has considered the seminal paper [9] as fast breaking and Membrane Computing has been selected as a fast emerging area in computer science.